-April 2016, a 1-hour pass was offered for $5.95.
+On a Delta flight with regular Ku in April 2016, a 1-hour pass was offered for $5.95.
 On 2Ku a year later, the rate has increased by 5 cents to an even $6 for the 1-hour pass.
 Ku capacity pricing may have come down over recent years, but Gogo customer pricing has not significantly followed suit.

 The increased pricing scheme flies in the face of Delta’s CEO Ed Bastian, who recently spoke with Cranky Flier about the future of Wi-Fi pricing at Delta.
 “At some point, we’re going to have to figure out how to get Gogo at the same price-point customers expect the value is, which is free,” said Bastian.
 “Maybe there will be a two-tier, free and a premium service.”
 While the premium service has materialized, the free tier has not.

 Getting passengers to pay for in-flight Wi-Fi has proven tricky for airlines around the world.
 While 2Ku is certainly capable of streaming video to multiple passengers on board, the question of whether passengers are willing to pay remains.
 And of course Gogo is fighting an uphill battle to reclaim its reputation of offering slow and unreliable Wi-Fi.

 Delta is now pushing notifications to passengers, informing them of 2Ku availability, which will at least help to increase awareness of the paid service.